 From a survival perspective, it is obvious that we need new, decommodified social and ecological relations, manifested through new forms of democracy and creativity, but also through a scientifically based and democratically controlled system for the preservation of our only planet, powerful enough to put an end to the state-sanctioned, corporate-led crimes against the biosphere.
 At the local level, the root level of socioecological reproduction, we need to adopt a variety of practices that contribute to the health of the planet and its species.

 We are not prisoners of historical and geographical conditions, passive followers lacking the ability to challenge the power structures of capitalism, be they military or financial, overt or covert.
-It is self-deceptive, therefore, to think of ourselves as borrowers, consumers, employees, house owners, party members, or any other category that serves to distract, disempower, or divide us.
-A radical reorientation of human aspirations must do away with all capital-preserving categories.
-We are not bound to follow the dictates of the market, nor do we have to adapt to unsustainable living and working conditions.
-It is simple: we do not have to accept the unacceptable or give up our right to resist, because our lives and our future are not for sale.
-It takes courage and a certain kind of determination to act differently, but if we act as if capital had lost its influence on us, it is more likely that our actions will create the necessary conditions for our own emancipation.
+It is self-deceptive, therefore, to think of ourselves as borrowers, consumers, employees, students, party members, or any other category that serves to distract, disempower, or divide us.
+A radical reorientation of human aspirations must do away with all power-preserving categories, socially and ecologically devastating historical constructions such as private property and wage labor.
+We are not bound to follow any dictate of the supposedly free market, nor do we have to adapt to unsustainable living and working conditions.
+It is simple: we do not have to accept the unacceptable or give up our right to resist, because our lives and our disposable time are not for sale; our future is not a commodity.
+It takes courage and a certain kind of experience to act differently, but if we act as if capital had lost its influence on us, it is more likely that our actions will create the necessary conditions for our own emancipation.

 We already know that accumulation of capital and concentration of power go hand in hand with human humiliation and planetary degradation.
 The converse is also true: social trust and an even distribution of power are keys to a better world.
 Although not without its own challenges, the necessary transformation of society can only be radically democratic and radically creative, which literally means more power to change and more control over our lives.
 Ideally, democracy would go from being representative and intermittent to becoming direct and practiced on a daily basis, deeply concerned with the common good, countering all forms of oppression.
-Today, with the rise of white nationalism and neofascism, the reign of patriarchal violence, it seems more important than ever to stress that there is no other way out.
+What and how we create together would be framed by new rules of social interaction, providing us with non-alienating alternatives to both wage labor and monoploly markets.
+With the rise of neoliberalism and neofascism, the institutionalization of intersectional violence and oppression, it seems more important than ever to stress that capital-apologetic “no alternative” ideologies are of no use if we are to create a sustainable society.

 Despite a deepening planetary crisis and gloomy prospects for humanity under the rule of capital, it is still possible to reverse the negative trends.
 Hence there is no reason to stop imagining another social order, free of oppression and full of paths to follow.
 Or, to put it in other terms, as more and more people are pulled or pushed to urban areas, it becomes increasingly important to explore the patterns, processes, and possibilities of these densely populated areas.
 The city as a catalyst for social change is nothing new, but the scale has changed considerably during the last decades; mega-cities and urban sprawl have rapidly become global phenomena.
 It is now apparent, more clearly than ever, that cities must become sites of popular power and collective creativity, that we think of them, whatever scale we consider, as socially and technologically interconnected spaces of solidarity, imagination, and collaboration.
 For if we are to change the world for the better, we need cities and other human settlements that unite us, give voice to the oppressed and excluded, and allow us to transform ourselves and our common habitat in a sustainable direction.
 This is a long and winding path, and we have just begun to walk together.

 Our goal is not only to occupy space.
 As united citizens striving for another society, we must bring democracy and creativity back to the human scale, away from the alienating anonymity of multiple-lane highways and global supply chains, away from military bases and financial centers.
 No matter who we are or where we live, whether we are fleeing a war or risk being incarcerated for being poor: the formation of popular assemblies and institutions that protect our right to associate, our right to shape our common future, always begins in the neighborhood; a participatory society can only be built from below, from the soil up.
 The question, then, is how neighborhoods of all shapes and sizes, firmly rooted in a solidarity that transcends the artificial barriers between urban and rural areas, goes beyond local and regional scales, and includes other species, can contribute to a more equal and sustainable society.
-How do we make it happen?
-How do we begin the citizen-led transformation of social and ecological relations?
+How do we replace value chains with solidarity chains?
+How do we make possible the citizen-led transformation of social and ecological relations?

 It is difficult to imagine a sustainable society without literate, responsible, self-critical people, difficult to imagine sustainable neighborhood transformation without conscious social interactions; we are social beings, and as such both critical and communicative, curious and collaborative, born to share our lives with others.
 With public education under neoliberal attack and mainstream media controlled by a few large corporations, it becomes a matter of survival to be in charge of our social reality, in short, to create, connect, and protect independent, nonproprietary alternatives.
 Given that they are based on the principle of equality, these alternatives can aptly be termed social commons.
 They are not necessarily local, but centered around human needs in contrast to the prevailing systems of domination that tend to be profit-centered and controlled by the few.
 By all accounts, this implies a radical change of focus, moving our conscious actions in a new direction, putting people before profit.
 As individual and collective, spontaneous and continuous, lifelong creators of universally accessible social commons, we would inevitably become creators of a different kind of society, not structured around artificial scarcity and monopoly markets, but explicitly defined by human needs and a variety of collaborative practices that give hope to humanity.